MV Ulysses (2000): History

 Irish Ferries ordered Ulysses from Aker Finnyards in late 1999.
 She was laid down on 24 January 2000 and launched on 1 September.

 She was handed over to her owners, Irish Continental Group, at the Rauma yard on 22 February 2001, leaving under the command of Captain Peter Ferguson on 28 February and arriving in Dublin Bay at 07:00 on Sunday 4 March.
 The naming ceremony was undertaken by swimmer Mairead Berry.

 Following the 2003 sailing season, Ulysses underwent a refit at the A&P Group's Birkenhead shipyard.
 She has sailed on Irish Ferries' Dublin–Holyhead route for her entire career, uninterrupted until the 2018 season when she suffered mechanical problems with her starboard propeller, requiring drydock repairs that took several weeks in June and July.

-Replacement

-On 2 January 2018, Irish Continental Group (ICG) announced that they had entered into an agreement with Flensburger Schiffbau-Gesellschaft & Co.KG ("FSG") whereby the German yard will build a new ferry for the Dublin–Holyhead service at a contract price of €165.2m.
-Upon completion, like Ulysses was, the new ship will be the largest cruise ferry in the world in terms of vehicle capacity.
-According to ICG, the new vessel will offer a 50% increase in peak capacity over Ulysses, with capacity for 330 freight units or 1,500 cars and 1800 passengers and crew.
-On the arrival of the new vessel, scheduled for mid-2020, Ulysses, will move to the schedule of the chartered RoPax Epsilon.
+On 12 December 2024 she serviced the Dublin-Cherbourg route for the first time, docking in Cherbourg on 13 December 2024.